 Advise the broker of any additional risks, e.g., commercial sections, woodworking, storage of flammable materials, whether there are extensions and section conversions, or any illegal structures.

 The newly appointed broker will then be able to properly analyse the needs and risks, and provide more meaningful advice.

-In summary, the FAIS legislation requires that advice is dealt in a certain way.
-An excerpt from the General Code of Conduct for Authorised Financial Services Providers and Representatives as follows:
+In summary, the FAIS legislation requires that advice is dealt with in a certain way.
+An excerpt from the General Code of Conduct for Authorised Financial Services Providers and Representatives is as follows:

 - (2) A provider, other than a direct marketer, must provide a client with a copy of the record contemplated in 9(1) in writing

-Bodies corporate are better served when the trustees appoint a specialist in the field, especially with regard to the important responsibility of insurance.
+Bodies corporate are better served when the trustees appoint a specialist in the field, especially about the important responsibility of insurance.